StuartAshby/tensorflow-ninjago-character-classification/README.md

 ![Ninjago characters](https://www.sky.com/assets2/lego-ninjago-masters-of-spinjitzu-tile-bd99b78c.jpg)

+The basis for this project can be found here in [Tensorflow's Image Recognition docs](https://www.tensorflow.org/tutorials/image_recognition).

 This setup is for a Mac.
 Let's get Tensorflow fired up.
 We'll run this in a Virtualenv to keep it separate and interference-free from other Python stuff on our machine.

 Install Tensorflow with Virtualenv.
 You'll need pip: